sillsdev/TheCombine/README.md

 Notes:

-1. The backup script requires that the `aws-cli` version 2 is installed.
-The [Amazon Web Services](#amazon-web-services) section describes how to install and configure `aws-cli`.
-2. The backup script can be run from any directory.
+1. The backup command can be run from any directory.
-3. The backup script is configured using `script_conf.json` in the same directory as the script.
-You may edit this file to change the configuration, such as, to use a different AWS S3 bucket, or a different hostname (the hostname is used to tag the backup)
-4. The daily backup job on the server will also clean up old backup for the machine that is being backed up.
+2. The daily backup job on the server will also clean up old backup for the machine that is being backed up.
 This is not part of `combine_backup.py`; backups made with this script must be managed manually.
 See the [AWS CLI Command Reference (s3)](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/index.html) for documentation on how to use the command line to list and to manage the backup objects.